unofficial-sendoh/other_template/_posts/2018-2-3-Image-Processing-in-Python Part 2.md

 4. Apply double threshold
 5. Track edge by hysteresis.

 Let's undserstand each of them intuitively.
 For more comprehensive overview, please check the given link at the end of this article.
 However, this article is already becoming too big, so we decide not to provide full implementation of code here rather than giving intuitive overview of algorithm of that code.
-But one can skip and jump to the [github repo](https://github.com/iphton/Image-Data-Analysis-Using-Pythons/tree/gh-pages/Segmentation/Object%20Detection/Canny%20Edge%20Detector) for the code.
+But one can skip and jump to the [repo](https://github.com/iphton/Image-Data-Analysis-Using-Pythons/tree/gh-pages/Segmentation/Object%20Detection/Canny%20Edge%20Detector) for the code : :thumbsup:

 ## Process